Micha Sam Brickman Raredon, MD, PhD

 Biography

 Dr. Raredon completed his MD/PhD training at Yale in the laboratory of Dr. Laura Niklason (Biomedical Engineering), co-mentored by Dr. Naftali Kaminski (Pulmonary, Critical Care & Sleep Medicine), Dr. Andre Levchenko (Systems Biology) and Dr. Yuval Kluger (Applied Math).
 In 2022 he founded his lab as an independent group leader under the mentorship of Dr. Kaminski, Dr. Ruslan Medzhitov (Immunobiology), and Dr. Robert Schonberger (Anesthesiology).
-Dr. Raredon is now a faculty member of the Vascular Biology and Therapeutics Program at Yale and the Program in Translational Biomedicine.
+Dr. Raredon is now an independent research faculty member of the Vascular Biology and Therapeutics Program at Yale and the Program in Translational Biomedicine.

 Dr. Raredon received a master's degree in Materials Science and Engineering at the Massachusetts Institute of Technology, where he received the Draper Fellowship to develop vascular tissue micro-fabrication techniques in the laboratories of Dr. Linda Griffith (Bioengineering), Dr. Paula Hammond (Chemical Engineering), and Dr. Jeffrey Borenstein (Draper Labs).
 He completed his undergraduate work in Biomedical Engineering and the History of Art at Yale University and the University of Cambridge.